 It's also important to listen to the body and not push too hard.
 If you're looking for a yoga class specifically for runners, many gyms and studios offer classes tailored for those who run.
 Or, you can also find yoga classes online that you can do from the comfort of home.
 Apps and platforms like glo, Alo Moves, and Gaia offer an excellent variety for beginners and advanced practitioners.

 What is better for runners: yoga or pilates?

-As far as cross-training for strength and stamina, pilates may be better as it tends to be a bit more intensive.
-If your goals are more focused on improving flexibility with better warmups and cooldowns, or on finding more centeredness with a focused and calming practice, yoga may be for you.
-Learn more about yoga vs pilates here.
+This depends on your goals and current training routine.
+Pilates may be better as it tends to be more intensive than cross-training for strength and stamina.
+If your goals are more focused on improving flexibility with better warmups and cooldowns or finding more centeredness with a focused and calming practice, yoga may be for you.
+Learn more about yoga vs. pilates here.

 There are many different types of exercise that runners can do to improve their performance and prevent injuries, but two of the most popular options are weight training and yoga.